KumoCorp/kumomta/docs/tutorial/checking_logs.md

 ```bash
 sudo /opt/kumomta/sbin/tailer --tail /var/log/kumomta
 ```
-This assumes a default installtion with the logs located in /var/log/kumomta.
+This assumes a default installation with the logs located in /var/log/kumomta/.

 If you want to dive in deeper, compressed logs are found in `/var/log/kumomta/` as can be seen in this tree.
 Logs are segmented by a combination of size/time and stored in compressed